 Table 1: Use DST at size 4x4 for Intra-BC Luma blocks

-Detailed results are in attached excel files.
+Detailed results are in attached excel file.

 Table 1: DST on 4x4 Intra-BC Luma blocks.
 Anchor is HM12.0-RExt-4.1

 The present version of the document contains results with correct run-times.
 Also, an independent implementation of the proposed technique is also performed in JCTVC-O0183.
 Identical results have been obtained in JCTVC-O0183, and this confirms the cross-check.